CycleSoftware/cyclesoftware.github.io/source/includes/cs-supplier-integration/_topics.md

 ## Import templates ##

-If you are unable to provide the article data trough a webservice or ftp it is possible to send them by e-mail to us on data@cyclesoftware.nl this will uassually be imported within 10 days.
+If you are unable to provide the article data trough a webservice or ftp it is possible to send them by e-mail to us this will uassually be imported within 10 days.

+Dutch: data@cyclesoftware.nl

+Belgium: data@cyclesoftware.be

+France: data@cyclesoftware.fr

 You can use or example import template witch you can download in your language.